spack/spack/lib/spack/docs/packaging_guide.rst

        sanity_check_is_dir  = ["bin", "config", "docs", "reframe", "tutorials", "unittests", "cscs-checks"]

-When you run `spack install` with tests enabled, Spack will ensure that a successfully installed package has the required files and or directories.
+When you run ``spack install`` with tests enabled, Spack will ensure that a successfully installed package has the required files and or directories.
-If any are missing then the package installation fails.

 For example, running: